InformationUpdates/COVID19/readme.txt

 France: 0.044 %

 For young persons without hospital insurance, you could use a medical ventilator for keeping the oxygen level between 93-100%, starting at 4cm H20 and increasing slow if necessary.
 These devices often have a pulse oximeter for measurement as well.
 The following link gives a commercial medical ventilation product, they can be bought from Aliexpress. https://www.youtube.com/watch?v=4BKI8TChdjA

+17th June Update: Dexamethasone is not a proven medication for COVID-19.
+The medication is anti-inflammatory and causes immune suppression, therefore, secondary infections and promotion of antibiotics are the costs of steroids.
+The British death rate is above 10 times the global average, therefore the claim of 30% reduction in fatality of ICU patients without proof is of no substantial improvement.